BananaPuncher714/LethalQuantities/README.md

   - A curve with no frames is left blank
   - A curve with one keyframe is described with a single number
   - A curve with multiple keyframes is comprised of a keyframes(`key:value`) separated by commas
+- Global/inheritable options - Represents an option that can be inherited from the global configuration.
+Generally found in the moon configs.
+  - `GLOBAL` or no value uses the global value
+  - `DEFAULT` uses the default local value
+  - Any value that is neither will be used directly instead
+- Defaultable options - Represents an option that can be modified, or left default/empty to do nothing.
+Generally found in the global config.
+If a moon specific option(like rarity) is left default, then it will use the moon's default value
+  - `DEFAULT` or no value uses the default value
+  - Any value that is not `DEFAULT` or empty will be used directly

 <details>
 <summary>Enemies</summary>